Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 Performance: Jaspr does not publish AHAM-certified CADR numbers, which makes direct comparison difficult.
 However, independent reviewers have measured performance consistent with 400+ CFM smoke removal in real-world tests.

-Downsides: The price is the primary barrier — $400 to $1,300 depending on configuration.
+Downsides: The price is the primary barrier at $400 to $1,300 depending on configuration.
 The size is substantial (it stands about 2.5 feet tall).
 No smart home integration beyond the built-in display.

 The Blueair Blue Pure 211+ combines strong smoke CADR (350 CFM) with a distinctive fabric pre-filter design and one-button operation.
 It is a strong all-around performer that falls just short of the Levoit Core 600S in overall smoke-handling capability.